 In December 2013, the Company issued \$5,000 in convertible promissory notes to certain preferred shareholders, which were converted into shares of Series B Preferred Stock in April 2014 (Note 6).

 16. SUBSEQUENT EVENTS

-The Company evaluated subsequent events through September 18, 2015, the date on which these financial statements were issued.
+The Company evaluated subsequent events through September 18, 2015, the date on which the December 31, 2014 financial statements were originally issued and February 4, 2016, the date on which the interim financial statements were issued.